hantsy/jakartaee8-starter-boilerplate/docs/04test.md

 * The Apache CXF related libraries are required for JAX-RS tests.

-* The  `maven-dependency-plugin` prepare a copy of OpenLiberty dist and `arquillian-liberty-support`(which provides `usr:arquillian-support-1.0` feature).
+* The  `maven-dependency-plugin` prepare a copy of Open Liberty dist and `arquillian-liberty-support`(which provides `usr:arquillian-support-1.0` feature).

-* OpenLiberty requires a *server.xml* profile to run the server with necessary features.
-In the */src/test/arq-liberty-managed* folder, there is *server.xml* , use Maven resources plugin to copy it the *OpenLiberty server's  usr/servers/defaultServer/*  folder.
+* Open Liberty requires a *server.xml* profile to run the server with necessary features.
+In the */src/test/arq-liberty-managed* folder, there is *server.xml* , use Maven resources plugin to copy it the *Open Liberty server's  usr/servers/defaultServer/*  folder.

 Firstly, let's have a look at the `GreetingResourceTest`.
 Apache CXF does not register JAX-RS provider resources automatically, add `JacksonJsonProvider` manually, else you will get failure when the tests.